pfdubois/BridgeBidding/source/Doubles.rst

 ----------------

 When your partner doubles in the middle of a competitive auction it is difficult to understand what it means some times.
-We're here to help:
+We're here to help.

-* If the double has a different agreed meaning, obviously it is not for penalty.
+First, think whether the double has an agreed meaning.
 Don't forget any of the :ref:`Special Doubles <SpecialDoubles>` you might have agreed to play.
-Not recognizing it after review?
-Proceed.
+Check these:

 * A double of a 1N opener is penalty unless you have a different agreement.
 * A double of a 1N **overcall** is penalty.
 Responder has |10ormore| points.
   A little math tells you advancer has nothing.
 * A double of a 2N opener or a 2♣ opener shows a hand two-suited in the majors.
 * A double of an artificial bid (Stayman, a transfer, etc.) is lead-directing.
 * If your partner was forced to bid and doubled, it is for penalty.
-* If your partner preempted and was overcalled, doubling is penalty.
+* The double of an overcall of a preemptive opener is penalty.
 * When we have established a fit, doubling is penalty.

-We have no need for a takeout bid any more.
-* When the advancer bid, such as 1♦ (1♥) something (2♥), opener's double on his second bid shows |16ormore| points.
-When the number of points the "something" promised is
+When the advancer bids, such as 1♦ (1♥) [banana] (2♥), opener's double on his second bid shows |16ormore| points.
+When the number of points the "banana" promised is
 |10ormore|, the auction is game forcing.
 Examples:

   - 1♦ (1♥) 2♣ (2♥) X -- |16ormore| points, game forcing, 2♣ promised |10ormore| points.
   - 1♦ (1♥) X  (2♥) X -- |16ormore| points, *not* game forcing because the negative
     double only promised 6 HCP.

-* This principle applies also when the "something" was a Pass, but has support for the unbid suits and enough points and shape to compete to the three-level.
-  Lacking the correct shape opener may have to pass.
+This principle applies also when the "banana" was a Pass, but the opener needs support for the unbid suits and enough points / shape to compete to the three-level.
+Lacking these, opener may have to pass.
-* In a competitive auction, if your partner was not forced to bid and doubles, it is often showing extra values and is takeout (perhaps not perfectly shaped).

 Remember that **any** double can be passed to "convert" it to penalty.
 If you're wrong, it's on you.
 Any penalty double can be :term:`pull`\ ed, and again if you're wrong it is